bartongroup/LIGYSIS/README.md

 For more information, refer to [gnomAD](https://gnomad.broadinstitute.org/).

-After downloading gnomAD, it is required to run VEP on it, as VarAlign uses its annotations.
+After downloading gnomAD, it is required to run [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) [[27](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0974-4)] on it, as VarAlign uses its annotations.
 Information on how to do so [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_options.html).

 ## Execution